Recently directed a monologue entitled "Seeing you will make me sad" by Liz Byrd filmed whilst in lockdown for Questors Theatre.

 Will be running a Meisner Technique session at The Grove Theatre, Eastbourne in 2020.

 Gave a talk on acting to the Little Theatre Guild Conference 2019 at The Stables Theatre, Hastings.

 Dominique is a freelance Theatre Director who grew up in London and now lives in St Leonards on Sea.
 She loves cooking and is a Nichiren Buddhist.

-She is a specialist teacher of The Meisner Technique and has set up Hastings Meisner which runs regular sessions open to all.
+She is a specialist teacher of The Meisner Technique and runs Hastings Meisner.

 by Emily Carding

 Several hundred years in the future, a combination of cataclysmic events results in the extinction of the human race as we know it.
 Programmed with the complete works of Shakespeare as a guide to the nature of the human soul, what could go wrong when AI decides to recreate humanity?